 Objects are intuitively and performatively assembled and manipulated throughout the films, which include some of the artist’s sculptures among a range of other materials.
 These choreographies of movement often use hidden ropes and wires to animate objects in a manner akin to puppet theatre.Motifs such as plants, keys, shells and shellfish, fruits, fabric, gloved hands and vessels such as bottles and urns recur throughout these works, often approached in a ritualistic fashion.

 Spirit of Garfield 2012, 16mm, colour, sound, 3 min

 Three Pockets di Oggetti, collaboration with Tiziana La Melia, 2013, 16mm, colour, sound, 3 min

 Bottles Under the Influence 2012, collaboration with Julia Feyrer, 16mm, colour, sound, 10 min

 What's Up Doc?
 2014, 16mm, colour, sound, 8 min

 Seasons End: Out of Body 2018, 16mm, colour, sound, 26 min

 The screening is followed by a discussion with the artist and Q&A.

 See more from Tamara Henderson

-Tamara Henderson will be making a new sculptural commission for the Virginia Woolf exhibition at Tate St. Ives, opening 10 February 2018.
+A sculptural commission by Tamara Henderson is on view in the Virginia Woolf exhibition at Tate St. Ives, until 29 April 2018.